 Picking you up from Ahvaz airport, we move to Shushtar.
 On our way, we can visit Karoon River which is the longest river in Iran and the only one connected to international waters.
 Then we’ll visit Haft-Tappeh and Tchogha-Zanbil (It is the first Iranian site registered in UNESCO World Heritage Site).
-Apart from the historical monument, the mysterious footprint of a child going back to centuries ago is worth watching.
-After lunch and a short rest, we’ll go to Shushtar’s historical watermills to see how in ancient times the locals channel the water.
+Apart from the historical monument, the mysterious footprint of a child going back to centuries ago is worth seeing.
+After lunch and a short rest, we’ll go to Shushtar’s historical watermills to see how in ancient times the locals channeled the water.

 Today, we are going to see Negin Bridge and Shimbar Waterfall.
-Every season this area has its own beauty.
+Every season in this area has its own beauty.
 In spring there is a bright green carpet on its plains, and in autumn the golden foliage and morning mists are awe-inspiring.
-After having lunch in a local house, we will have 3/4-hour hiking to reach the Nomad’s campsite in Mt.
+After having lunch in a local house, we will have around three hours of hiking to reach the Nomad’s campsite in Mt.
 Zagros.
 We set up our tent next to the nomads’ under the starry sky.
 At night, we’ll sit by the fire to have tea while nomads are doing their everyday routines.
 Tomorrow is the day of KUCH!
 When we are going to follow nomads in their seasonal transhumance.

-During the next 3 days, we are going to experience some adventurous moments which would stick in our memory forever.
+During the next 3 days, we are going to experience some adventurous moments that would stick in our memory forever.
 While we are passing Mt.
 Zagros with the indigenous people of Iran and their herd of livestock, we have time to take in the breathtaking views of valleys and peaks.
 These Bakhtiari nomads are the most authentic nomads of Iran who haven’t changed much in the past several thousand years.
 They still do seasonal migrations.
 We are going to do ‘Kuch’ (Migration) with them and for a few days immerse ourselves in their traditional lifestyle.
 It is like traveling back in time; a ‘living museum’ of indigenous people of Iran.
 That’s why it is called an ‘Odyssey’.
 For 3 days we accompany them in their epic migration in Zagros mountain ranges.
-During these 3 days, we have an overall of 42 km hiking.
-‘Flexibility’ is a keyword since there is no fixed plan due to the Nomads’ flexible routine (sometimes we face some unexpected adventures to which we need to adapt ourselves).
-Magnificent mountain ranges, clear sky, fantastic sceneries, nomads and their unique lifestyle, sheep & goats and the sound of their bells are some of the things we are going to experience.
-We can help the nomads shepherding, collecting woods and fetching water.
-We can witness how nomad women make bread and milk the goats.
+During these 3 days, we have an overall of 42 km of hiking.
+‘Flexibility’ is a keyword since there is no fixed plan due to the Nomads’ ever-changing routine (sometimes we face some unexpected adventures to which we need to adapt ourselves).
+Magnificent mountain ranges, clear skies, fantastic sceneries, nomads and their unique lifestyle, sheep & goats, and the sound of their bells are some of the things we are going to experience.
+We can help the nomads by shepherding, collecting woods, and fetching water.
+We can witness how nomad women make bread and milk goats.
 In the afternoon, when the Nomads stop moving & set up the black tent, we have plenty of quiet to enjoy the spectacular surroundings.
 At nights, a cool night’s sleep under the starry sky in the lower mountain temperatures would be quite enjoyable.

 On day 5, we will have breakfast with our nomad family, then we say goodbye & continue our expedition to an amazing mountainous village called Khouye.
 After 3 days of migration with the nomads, a comfortable cozy village house would be a perfect lodge.
-In this village, we have the opportunity to go around the fruit gardens and old village houses where women are making Persian carpet, handicrafts, and weaving black tents.
+In this village, we have the opportunity to go around the fruit orchards and old village houses where women are making Persian carpet, handicrafts, and weaving black tents.
 We will stay in the village for the night.

 In the morning, we’ll have a hearty breakfast in a village house facing imposing mountains.
 Then, we’ll have time to explore the village.
 Our next destination is the amazing historical stepped village; Sar Agha Seyyed Village.
 Here we have the chance of appreciating the views of the old village houses where the yard of one, is the roof of the other.
 We’ll see women carrying oak fruits coming back to the village.
 The salt mines and the beautiful waterfall are also worth visiting.
 Zagros has always been the highest and hardest part of each nomadic migration.
 For more than thousands of years, Nomads have stopped in this village on their way to summer or winter pastures to buy the things they need.
 Koohrang Spring is the next breathtaking view we are going to see.
-It is the biggest spring in Iran which is very rarely visited by passengers due to the exposed nature of the place & the rough road.
+It is the biggest spring in Iran which is very rarely visited by passengers due to the hard-to-reach nature of the place & the rough road.
 For the night, we will stay in Koohrang hotel.

 At noon, we reach Isfahan.
 Today and tomorrow, we visit some must-see places in Isfahan.
 Here we have the chance to see unique Persian architecture.
-There is a Persian proverb saying ‘Isfahan is half of the world’ referring to its so many palaces, mosques, gardens, bridges, etc. We will visit some famous places in Isfahan like Naghshe Jahan Square which holds Ali Qapu Palace, Imam Mosque, Sheikh Lotfollah Mosque, and the Imperial Bazaar.
+There is a Persian proverb saying ‘Isfahan is half of the world’, referring to its so many palaces, mosques, gardens, bridges, etc. We will visit some famous places in Isfahan like Naghshe Jahan Square which holds Ali Qapu Palace, Imam Mosque, Sheikh Lotfollah Mosque, and the Imperial Bazaar.
 The afternoon is yours to have some rest.
-Sunset is the best time to go to Si-o-se Pol Bridge, Khaju Bridge or the other bridges.
+Sunset is the best time to go to Si-o-se Pol Bridge, Khaju Bridge, or the other bridges.
 For dinner the amazing Isfahani cuisine Beryan & Khoresht-e Mast await us.

 In the morning, we visit three more must-see places in Isfahan; Atiq Mosque / Vank Church and Jolfa neighborhood.
 After having lunch in an old restaurant, in 2-hour driving we reach Varzaneh.
-Sunset in the desert, over the sandhills, would be one the highlights of the trip.
+Sunset in the desert, over the sandhills, would be one of the highlights of the trip.
 For the night, you can either stay in Negar guesthouse or camp under the starry sky.
 The next day, you can try making a Persian cuisine in a local house (the guesthouse can arrange an optional Persian cooking class).

 ● Amir Chakhmaq Complex